 This approach is a costly one, but it is the fastest way of generating the data that is needed to be able to make informed judgements about the account in record time.
 Changes can then be made as needed.
 The question that Webrageous Studios poses to you now though is whether or not you have enough money to initially outlay for such an approach?

-The second approach to Google AdWords Bidding Management outlined by Webrageous Studios is to make a huge list of all the keywords and bid reservedly on each, but this takes a long, long time to generate the data you need to optimize your campaign properly.
+The second approach to Bid Management outlined by Webrageous Studios is to make a huge list of all the keywords and bid reservedly on each, but this takes a long, long time to generate the data you need to optimize your campaign properly.
 Do you have this time to spare?

 Naturally, Webrageous Studios reminds you that there is also plenty of scope in between the two extremes for you to consider.